 Whether on vacation or at home, prepping your meals for the week reduces stress and adds to the time you get to spend enjoying the beautiful weather!

 Tip #2: Pack healthy snacks.
 Whether you’re taking a short car ride to the park or hopping on a three-hour flight, having healthy, non-perishable snacks on hand can help you avoid ingesting too many sugars, bad fats, and harmful chemicals.
 Most hotels offer continental breakfasts with highly-processed foods such as pastries and cereals.
 Having better options on hand will save you time in the mornings and keep you from feeling miserable.
+For drink/juice options check it out here.

 Here are some of the snacks I enjoy: